OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Method

-\paragraph{Adaptive Spatial Fusion} To enhance the adaptability of our model, we first employ a self-attention transformer to proceed with the token sequence $M^*$.
 As the relation-aware tokens are embedded with both visual and relation features, the self-attention module can adjust its weight adaptively based on visual and relative positional associativity and mitigate the interdependence of bilateral hand information.
 For instance, when relation-aware tokens indicate that the two hands are far away from each other, the self-attention can mainly interact with the tokens of each hand individually.
-The outputs from the self-attention module are further fed into a transformer decoder, resulting in a global feature $G$ corresponding to each hand.
+The outputs $\mathcal{M}^*$ from the self-attention module are further fed into Spatio Decoder, where we take a constant vector $\alpha\in\mathbb{R}^C$ as query vector, resulting in a global hand token $G\in \mathbb{R}^{C}$ corresponding to each hand:

+{The vector $\alpha$ is predefined and has different value for left and right hands.} Then the hand tokens are taken for further feature fusion according to the specific task demands.